Rubber15/LLL/README.md

 ## LO6 You analyze (non-functional) requirements, elaborate (architectural) designs and validate them using **multiple types of test techniques**.

 ## LO7 You analyze and describe **simple** business processes that are **related** to your project.
+The processes I want to focus on are:
+1. Content creation management.
+Not everybody should be able to post everything.
+2. Preformance and Stability.
+You can not be more disruptive by using the app.
+3. Financial assurance.
+Who pays, for what and why?

 ## LO8 You act in a **professional manner** during software development and learning.